khebrati/Apps/README.md

 ### ExchangeBoardgames

-This is a clone of the website boardgames.stackexchange.com in ASP.NET Core 7.
+This is a clone of [stack exchange for boardgames](boardgames.stackexchange.com) in ASP.NET Core 7.
 It's still under development, but it will have 3 applications:

 * A Razor Pages application for the frontend
 * A .NET Core library for business logic